KoiFish0/neptune-engine/README.md

 ## Documentation

-Currently, there is no proper documentation, however, the comments in my code should serve as adequate documentation of the engine in the mean time.
+Documentation is available on the [wiki](https://github.com/KoiFish0/neptune-engine/wiki).
+The source code is also well commented if you want to see how the engine works.

 > [!NOTE]
 > This engine has only been verified to work on Linux.